 Depending on its size, and how fast you are driving, striking a pothole can result in damage to your vehicle, such as absent hubcaps, cracked wheels, punctured tires, damaged suspension and wheel misalignment.
 Such damage can compromise the safety, performance and handling of your vehicle, sometimes to the point that your car is not drivable and needs to be towed right away.
 Auto repairs from pothole damage can get pricey quickly.

 What to do when a pothole causes damage to your vehicle

 So, what are your options if you hit a pothole while driving on the road?

 If you purchased collision coverage on your auto insurance policy, you may be able to make a claim with your insurance provider.
-Call your insurance broker if you wish to find out more.
+Call your insurance representative if you wish to find out more about your car policy.

 - Take a photo of the pothole and any visible damage to your car.

 - If there are witnesses, get their contact information.